benlue/sql-soar/README.md

 so as "delete":

-    soar.delete('Person', {age: 18}, callback);
+    soar.del('Person', {age: 18}, callback);

 As you can see the CRUD (create, read, update and delete) operations can be done in a very simple and intuitive way.
 However, the APIs explained above are just handy functions.
 They all invoke the _execute()_ function to do their jobs.
 If you want to issue a query with very complicated WHERE clauses, do table joins or do things in transactions and so forth, you'll need to do it with _execute()_.
 The _execute()_ function is very powerful and too sophisticated for this 5 minutes guide.
-If you're interested, please refer to the API section.
+If you're interested, please refer to the API section about [_execute()_](#soarExecute).

 ## Installation